-The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-On an ongoing basis, the Company's management evaluates estimates, including those related to fair values of convertible preferred shares warrants, fair values of share-based awards, deferred taxes, and contingent liabilities.
+The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
+On an ongoing basis, the

+Company's management evaluates estimates, including those related to fair values of convertible preferred shares warrants, fair values of share-based awards, deferred taxes, and contingent liabilities.
 Such estimates are based on historical experience and on various other assumptions that are believed to be reasonable, the results of which form the basis for making judgments about the carrying values of assets and liabilities.
-These estimates, judgments and assumptions can affect the reported amounts of assets and liabilities at the dates of the financial statements, and the reported amounts of expenses during the reporting period.
+These estimates, judgments and assumptions can affect the reported amounts of assets and liabilities at the dates of the consolidated financial statements, and the reported amounts of expenses during the reporting period.
 Actual results could differ from those estimates.

 b.
-Financial statements in U.S. dollars:
+Consolidated Financial statements in U.S. dollars:

-The accompanying financial statements have been prepared in U.S. dollars.
+The accompanying consolidated financial statements have been prepared in U.S. dollars.

-A substantial portion of the Company's costs are incurred in New Israeli Shekels.
-However, the Company finances its operations mainly in U.S. dollars and a substantial portion of its costs and revenues from its primary markets are anticipated to be incurred and generated in U.S. dollars.
+A substantial portion of the Company's expenses are incurred in New Israeli Shekels.
+However, the Company finances its operations mainly in U.S. dollars, a substantial portion of its expenses are incurred in U.S. dollars and potential revenues from its primary markets are anticipated to be generated in U.S. dollars.
 As such, the Company's management believes that the U.S. dollar is the currency of the primary economic environment in which the Company operates.
 Thus, the functional and reporting currency of the Company is the U.S. dollar.